percevalve/botany18_pycon/README.md

 Implementation done in the final hours of the competition turned out to be trickier than planned...
 And relatively simple Athanase 'No Traps Priority' was still able to beat Romuald most of the time.

-Final implementation tried to check for "consecutive" traps, and in those cases trigger then to get faster to victory, but apparently with little success.
+Final implementation tried to check for "consecutive" traps, and in those cases trigger them to get faster to victory, but apparently with little success.